eduar297/thesis/README.md

-# Latex template for students thesis of MatCom
+# Crop modeling using particle filters and remotely sensed images for the generation and selection of the best crop state trajectories.